SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-field-customizer.md

     ![Yeoman SharePoint generator prompts to create an extension solution](../../../images/ext-field-yeoman-prompts.png)

-    At this point, Yeoman will install the required dependencies and scaffold the solution files along with the **HelloWorld** extension.
+    At this point, Yeoman installs the required dependencies and scaffolds the solution files along with the **HelloWorld** extension.
 This might take a few minutes.

     When the scaffold is complete, you should see the following message indicating a successful scaffold: